drevops/vortex/scripts/drevops/docs/variables.md

 ### `DREVOPS_DB_DOCKER_IMAGE`

-Database-in-Docker-image database storage.
-Allows to store database in Docker image for local development and in CI.
-This allows to avoid waiting for long database imports for large databases when bulding sites.
-Note that the source database coming from the production environment can still be imported as a dump file if [`$DREVOPS_DB_DOWNLOAD_SOURCE`](#drevops_db_download_source)!=docker_registry or can be using previsous version of the image if [`$DREVOPS_DB_DOWNLOAD_SOURCE`](#drevops_db_download_source)=docker_registry.
-Database image name in format <org>/<image_name>:<label>.
-Use drevops/drevops-mariadb-drupal-data as a starting Docker image for your Database-in-Docker-image database. @see https://github.com/drevops/mariadb-drupal-data IMPORATANT!
+Database-in-Docker-image database storage.<br/>Allows to store database in Docker image for local development and in CI.
+This allows to avoid waiting for long database imports for large databases when bulding sites.<br/>Note that the source database coming from the production environment can still be imported as a dump file if [`$DREVOPS_DB_DOWNLOAD_SOURCE`](#drevops_db_download_source)!=docker_registry` or can be using previsous version of the image if [`$DREVOPS_DB_DOWNLOAD_SOURCE`](#drevops_db_download_source)=docker_registry`.<br/>Database image name in format `<org>/<image_name>:<label>`.<br/>Use `drevops/drevops-mariadb-drupal-data` as a starting Docker image for your Database-in-Docker-image database. @see https://github.com/drevops/mariadb-drupal-data<br/>IMPORATANT!
 Providing a value for this variable switches the database storage mechanism and other underlying operations to use database-in-Docker-image for development and CI, so be cautios when making this change (i.e. the workflow is controlled from a single variable, which means that "with great power comes great responsibility").

 Default value: `UNDEFINED`